soumikdr/soumikdr/README.md

 ### Hi there 👋

 My name is soumik.
-I'm a computer science graduate.
-And a full stack developer.<br/> Interested in Php, Golang, Rust, Javascript, Python, C# etc.
+I'm an Advanced Software Engineering master's student.
+And a full-stack developer.<br/> Interested in Php, Golang, Rust, Javascript, Python, C# etc.
 <br/>
 <br/>